sjillen/react_node_docker/README.md

 ### For Docker

--   **React HMR:** The HMR does not currently work when the dashboard is running in the container
+-   **[FIXED]React HMR:** The HMR does not currently work when the dashboard is running in the container
 -   **[FIXED] DB Data persistence:** The data is erased from the DB when the container is stopped.